 The Musée de la Ville de Bruxelles is undoubtedly the best way to learn as much as possible about the city’s history.
 From the time when Brussels had ramparts, to the time when the river Senne flowed through its center, to certain key moments in the city’s history, such as the burning of the Grand-Place in 1695, you’ll learn tons of unimaginable information about our city.

-Models and paintings, abandoned projects such as the Anspach-Royale aerial gallery… the Musée de la Ville de Bruxelles also features the original version (for those interested) of the famous Manneken Pis.
+Models and paintings, abandoned projects such as the Anspach-Royale aerial gallery… the Musée de la Ville de Bruxelles is also the place to see the original version (for those interested) of the famous Manneken Pis.
 The museum is housed in the sublime neo-Gothic building of the Maison du Roi (with its fairytale interior staircase), right in the middle of the Grand-Place!

 📍 Grand-Place.